vaperion/blade/README.md

 # Blade

-Blade is an easy to use command framework based on annotations.
+Blade is an easy-to-use command framework based on annotations.
 It currently only supports Bukkit, but it can be easily extended to more platforms.
 To use Blade, you simply have to include it as a dependency and shade it into your final jar.

 If you make any changes or improvements to the project, please consider making a pull request to merge your changes back into the upstream project.